mgutz/dat/README.md

 }
 ```

 To be fair, this benchmark is not meaningful.
-It doesn't take into account the
+It does not take into account the
 time to perform the interpolation.
-It's only meant to show that interpolated
+It is only meant to show that interpolated
 queries avoid the overhead of arguments and skip the prepared statement logic
 in the underlying driver.